Why CE marking?

-We live in an increasingly litigious world where manufacturers are required to justify and prove the capability of their products, and ever more aware consumers want to know what they’re buying.
-To respond to these commercial needs the ability to meet, prove and then advertise adherence to widely recognized standards is paramount.
-This is especially true when selling into the huge but savvy consumer world that is Europe, where CE marking is a pre-requisite, where applicable.
-If you are considering selling into any countries in the European Economic Area (EEA), this could apply to you.
+We live in an increasingly litigious world where manufacturers are required to justify and prove the capability of their products, and ever-more-aware consumers want to know what they’re buying.
+To respond to these commercial needs, the ability to meet, prove and then advertise adherence to widely recognised standards is paramount.
+This is especially true when selling into the huge but savvy consumer market that is Europe, where CE marking is a pre-requisite, where applicable.
+If you are considering selling or supplying to any countries in the European Economic Area (EEA), this could apply to you.

 It’s a declaration made by the supplier that all applicable conformity assessment procedures have been completed and that the product conforms to EU Directives.
 There are numerous product categories presently covered including:

 Is CE marking obligatory?

 Yes, under European Law, as well as the national laws of each EU Member State.

 European Union directives, known as the “New Approach Directives,”, define “essential requirements” related to health, safety and environmental issues.
 All products covered by these New Approach Directives must be CE marked unless a specific Directive says otherwise.
 Note too that the same product may be subject to several CE Marking Directives.

 Use of a CE mark is a declaration of conformity; it follows that a product should not be CE marked if there is no Directive in place for that product.
 Note that, when applicable the CE Mark should be attached to:

 - All new products, whether manufactured in the Member States or in third countries